bring/developer-site/content/api/booking/new/_index.md

       The Booking API generates and sends all necessary EDI messages to carry out the shipment.
 A URL to a PDF label is returned in responses.
 This label must be printed and be attached to the shipment.
 A URL that points to tracking information is also returned.

       A GET request to the label URL will result in a HTTP 302 redirect to the concrete storage facility (e.g. redirect to Amazon S3).
 Ensure that your client follows these redirects.

-  - title: Generating QR Codes
-    content: |
-      For Parcel Norway domestic return services, it is possible to request QR codes.
-An end user can bring the QR code to any PiB or a Post Office in Norway, scan the QR code, and have a label printed there.

-      To book, add the element `generateQrCodes` at the consignment level and set it to `true`.
-The response will contain one `qrCodeLink` per package.
-This is a URL to a PNG image of the QR code.

-      The following services support QR codes:
-      - 9300
-      - SERVICEPAKKE_RETURSERVICE
-      - 9600
-      - EKSPRESS09_RETURSERVICE
-      - 9000
-      - BPAKKE_DOR-DOR_RETURSERVICE

   - title: Free return of parcel(s)
     content: |
       For Parcel Norway domestic services, it is possible to book the return shipment at the same time as the outgoing shipment.
 By setting the element `returnProduct` and specifying the return service, you will both get the regular label and the return label in the response.